 On the other hand, manufacturers who have noticed that the return is much higher when premium prices are charged for slightly above-average products might be less motivated to engage in a quest for excellence, leading to a slow but steady decline in product quality.

-The present paper has three goals The first and primary goal is to provide an overview of the literature defining “luxury” – this will be addressed in Section 3.
+The present paper has three goals:

+The first and primary goal is to provide an overview of the literature defining “luxury” – this will be addressed in Section 3.

 The second goal – addressed in Section 4 – is to suggest that luxury goods be distinguished from other goods through the presence of Critical Success Factors (CSF) and to identify different dimensions of luxury.

 Finally, by acknowledging the subjective nature of the concept, Section 5 provides a useful approach toward clarifying the personal perception of luxury.
+It is important to highlight that section 5 does not aim at providing a normative classification of luxury consumers’ profiles; rather, the goal is to introduce a classification scheme that would allow to identify, frame and analyse different clusters of luxury consumers.

 Before addressing these three goals, the next Section 2 will briefly describe the historical understanding of luxury from classical times to the advent of the modern luxury industry.